diegoorellanaga/binance_quantitative_trading/README.md

  - **g:** If we found a good algorithm we can connect back to influxdb to buy and sell according to this algorithm.
  - **h:** We can visualize influxdb data using grafana.

+### TODO LIST

+- [x] Binance-influxdb connection
+- [ ] Calculate and update all Binance indicators
+- [ ] Upload files related to the machine learning tests on binance data
+- [ ] Upload files related to data extraction and formating from influxdb
+- [ ] Make a GUI

 ### Grafana

-The following picture is what you should see once you establish the connection.
+The following picture is what you may see once you establish the connection.

 ![title](data/images/grafana_screenshot.png)